 How to Assess Adherence to Medical Treatment Regimens

 This guest post was authored by Kimberly Driscoll, Ph.D.
 Dr. Driscoll is licensed clinical psychologist specializing in the use of technology to improve patient adherence and is a member of the PRAXIS Advisory Board.
-This is the second in a series of posts Dr. Driscoll will write for the PRAXIS Nexus on this topic.

-I have often heard family members, medical students, and even providers say that patients “should just do what they need to do to manage their disease.”
-This is nice in theory; however, decades of research and clinical practice have shown that many patients are unable or unwilling to adhere to their treatment regimen.
+I have often heard family members, medical students and even providers say that patients “should just do what they need to do to manage their disease.”
+This is nice in theory; however, decades of research and clinical practice have shown that many patients are unable or unwilling to adhere to their treatment regimens.
 In fact, 30% of patients fail to adhere to short-term regimens such as antibiotics; 50% of pediatric and adult patients do not adhere to treatments for chronic conditions; and 75% of people are not able to engage in lifestyle changes (e.g., diet, exercise).

 The reasons vary from volitional nonadherence (e.g., refusal, adherence holidays, avoidance of negative side effects) to unintentional adherence (e.g., forgetting, inadequate knowledge and skills).
 In addition, some patients are unable to adhere because of financial problems.